vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 ## The binary's behavior

 Knowing what the binary does is the most important thing to know when you reverse enginer software.
+So that you can presume for instance what kind of Windows API you would expect to be called or where to start.
-This particular one is a vmp test sample, so it was as simple as just print out number `2` and pop up messagebox with a word "wait".
+This particular one is a very simple vmp sample, so it was as straightforward as just print out number `2` and pop up a messagebox with a word "wait".

 ![binary_behavior](binary_behavior.png)
-_it's print out '2' and pop up message box_
+_it's print out '2' and pop up a message box_

 ## Let's get rect!